CDCgov/prime-simplereport-site/_pages/getting-started/organizations-and-testing-facilities/onboard-your-organization.md

   </div>
 </fieldset>

-## Request access for your organization
+## Fill out your organization information
-To get access, fill out the [SimpleReport organization access request form](/app/sign-up).
+To sign up and get access, fill out the [SimpleReport organization access request form](/app/sign-up).

-Make sure that the organization name that you enter in the form is accurate, since this is the name that SimpleReport will share with your public health department.
+Make sure the organization name that you enter in the form is accurate, since this is the name that SimpleReport will share with your public health department.

+## Enter your personal contact details
+As the organization administrator, you'll provide your personal contact information to help verify your identity.

 ## Verify your identity
-Once you’ve filled out the organization access request form, you'll provide your personal contact information and answer identity verification questions with our verification partner, Experian.
+You'll answer identity verification questions with our verification partner, Experian.
 This takes just a few minutes.

 If Experian is unable to verify your identity, you’ll need to schedule a separate video call.
 During the call, you’ll be asked to show two forms of ID to verify your identity.
 We recommend a driver's licence and a work ID, or you can use any of the [documents on this list](https://www.uscis.gov/i-9-central/form-i-9-resources/handbook-for-employers-m-274/120-acceptable-documents-for-verifying-employment-authorization-and-identity).